CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 ## Maintaining

 As dependencies updated by their authors, we will bundle and upload new versions.
 So on a website potentially we can have installed two Plugins that reference different versions of one Frontend dependency.
-When these Plugins will be displayed at the frontend, the CMS will import only dependency of a first discovered Plugin (which placed higher on the page) by version, then dependency cached and reused for other Plugins.
+When these Plugins will be displayed at the frontend, the CMS will import only dependency of a first discovered Plugin (which placed higher on the page), then this dependency will be cached and reused for other Plugins.
 To avoid collisions and multiple instance problem dependencies are re-used by their name, ignoring version.

 In this situation we want to use new version for all Plugins.
-For this purpose in Cromwell CMS we have bindings between Frontend dependencies and CMS version.
+For this purpose in Cromwell CMS we have bindings between CMS version and Frontend dependencies.
 You can check it here: [/frontend-dependencies](/frontend-dependencies).
-Plugin/Theme authors must check right version and CMS releases.
-If Frontend dependency has been updated in a new release, an author has to update it in his package and make a new release.
-If his package became too outdate, then it will be removed from official market.
+Plugin/Theme authors must check version of their dependencies and CMS releases.
+If Frontend dependency has been updated in a new release, then author has to update it in his package and make a new release.
+If his package became too outdate, then it will be removed from the official market.

 ## Big modules problem